 For DARS the long-term expected rate of return was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/diversification.
 For PERS the rate was determined using a triangulation method which integrated the Capital Asset Pricing Model (CAPM), a treasury yield curve approach and an equity building block model.
-Risk return and correlation are projected on a forward looking basis in equilibrium, in which best-estimates of expected future real rates of return by weighting the expected future real rates of return by weighting the expected future real rates of return by weighting the expected future real rates of expected future real rates of return are developed for each major asset class.
-These rates are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/diversification.
+Risk return and correlation are projected on a forward-looking basis in equilibrium, in which best-estimates of expected future real rates of return by weighting the expected future real rates of return by weighting the expected future real rates of return by weighting the expected future real rates of return and correlation are projected on a forward-looking basis in equilibrium, in which best-estimates of expected future real rates of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/diversification.

-PH PERS ARS
+PE ERS D ARS

+Long-term Long-term

-Long-term Expected Long-term Expected
+Expected Expected

 Target Real Rate of Target Real Rate of

 Asset Class Allocation Return Allocation Return

-Cash - - 0.03% 0.00%
+Cash - - 0.03% -

-Fixed Income 33% 0.86% 30.19% 0.94%
+Fixed Income 33% 0.85% 30.19% 2.95%

-Equities 51% 3.36% 57.11% 6.43%
+Equities 51% 3.23% 57.11% 10.57%

-Alternative Investments 14% 0.67% 12.67% 0.89%
+Alternative Investments 14% 0.71% 12.67% 6.00%

-Real Estate 2% 0.11% 0.00% -
+Real Estate 2% 0.11% -

 Total 100% 100%

-Arithmetic real rates of return
+A 1 1 1 0 0